 Insurance companies have been working to keep fees as low as possible, and young males were usually handed a higher premium because they statistically had more crashes.
 However, with the rise of black boxes from companies such as WiseDriving, it’s more affordable for people to drive – and if they prove themselves behind the wheel, they’ll get some cash refunded to them.

-The battle over who truly drives better out of the sexes has caused outrage over the years, and although men have a higher pass rate than women, their time on the road is more dangerous.
+The battle over who truly drives better out of the sexes has caused outrage over the years, and a lot of driver test cancellation headaches, and although men have a higher pass rate than women, their time on the road is more dangerous.
 The Driver and Vehicle Standards Agency (DVSA) found that from April 2018 to 2019, 49.6% of men who took their test passed; meanwhile, 42.4% of women succeeded.